 - A voice communication system

 - A confidence light to indicate an active call button

-- An acknowledgement light to show someone has received the call for help
+- An acknowledgment light to show someone has received the call for help

 Buildings around the globe use Cornell’s time-proven area of rescue emergency intercom systems to:

 - Ensure individuals with limited mobility are safe in emergency situations and have a method to call for assistance

 - Ensure schools and other public venues have a system for individuals to call for help in dangerous situations